 With these behaviors serving as benchmarks, you’ll soon be able to identify patterns in your data.
 What pain points do your users share?
 How do they use your product to alleviate some of those frustrations?
 Important insights regarding who your audience members are — and what they need — will rise to the surface.
 Start organizing these behavioral patterns into different user groups.
 Then, watch as your character arcs begin to take shape.

 Throughout this final stage, you have the chance to personify some of your cold, hard data by fleshing out powerful descriptions for those user groups.
-To help bring your personas to life, consider including photos, names, quotes, and job titles.
+To help bring your user personas to life, consider including photos, names, quotes, and job titles.
 Just remember that, as always, we’re striving for pragmatism versus performance.
 Incorporate demographics like age, income, location, marital status, and hobbies if — and only if — you feel they’re relevant.

-By the end of this process, you should have a handful of well-crafted personas that highlight the key details of your most common users.
+By the end of this process, you should have a handful of well-crafted brand personas that highlight the key details of your most common users.
 Of course, plot twists aren’t unheard of; the success of that product is never guaranteed.
 But a deep understanding of those it serves can help provide an optimal user experience from beginning to end.